derykmakgill/nsi/about.md

 title: About
 ---

-This is a project researching what when wrong in the BTC fork of Bitcoin, ie, what led to its 'fall.'
+This is a project researching what when wrong in the BTC fork of Bitcoin.

 Think of the posts here less as a blog or a formal program, but more as unpolished open notes and thoughts, posted daily.
 I'll answer questions like: